MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Simulation

 \section{Simulation}

-Extensive simulations were carried out to demonstrate the performance of MedZIM in comparison with two existing approaches under two settings.
-In setting 1 where the mediator was generated by univariate ZIB distributions, we compared MedZIM with a current standard practice in causal mediation analyses developed by Imai, Keele and Tingley \citep{Imai} (IKT approach hereafter) which is a PO approach and can be implemented in R using the package ``mediation'' \citep{mediationRpackage}.
-The Marginal Structural Models developed in VanderWeele \citep{Vander09} is also a PO approach with a very similar definition of indirect effect.
-These standard causal mediation analysis approaches were not developed to analyze microbiome data, and thus could have poor performance when applied to microbiome data.
-In setting 2 where the mediator was generated by multivariate zero-inflated Dirichlet distributions, MedZIM was compared with IKT and CCMM \citep{Sohn2019} which was developed specifically to model microbiome composition as a mediator.
+Extensive simulations were carried out to demonstrate the performance of our approach MarZIC in comparison with two existing approaches under two settings.
+In setting 1 where the mediator was generated by univariate ZIB distributions, we compared MarZIC with a current standard practice in causal mediation analyses developed by Imai, Keele and Tingley \citep{Imai} (IKT approach hereafter) which is a PO approach and can be implemented in R using the package ``mediation'' \citep{mediationRpackage}.
+The Marginal Structural Models \citep{Vander09} is also a standard PO approach with a very similar definition of indirect effect.
+These causal mediation analysis approaches were not developed to analyze microbiome data, and thus could have poor performance when applied to microbiome data.
+In setting 2 where the mediator was generated by multivariate zero-inflated Dirichlet distributions, MarZIC was compared with IKT and CCMM \citep{Sohn2019} which was developed specifically to model microbiome composition as a mediator.
 In all simulation settings, the independent variable $X$ was binary and generated using the Bernoulli distribution Ber(0.5) such that the number of subjects was balanced between the two groups.
-The LOD mechanism in equation (\ref{eq:RAzero1}) for observing zero-valued data points of the mediator was used to generate zeros for the mediator $M$.
+The LOD mechanism in equation (\ref{eq:RAzero1}) for observing zero-valued data points of the mediator was used to generate zeros for the mediator $M_j$.

-To mimic the real study data, the library size was generated by randomly picking the library size with replacement from a real study \citep{Arthur2013} where the library size ranges from 31,607 to 911,652.
-The RA data was generated in a way such that it mimicked the distribution of RA in real data.
+To mimic the real study data, the library size was generated by randomly picking the library size with replacement from the real study data in Section \ref{sc:app} where the library size ranges from 31,607 to 911,652.
+The RA data was generated in a way such that it mimicked the distribution of RA in the real data.
 We generated 100 random datasets for each of the simulation settings.
 Multivariate delta method was used to derive confidence intervals in all settings.